randallmorey/randallmorey-hugo-website/content/articles/mastering-frontend-continuous-deployment.md

 We'll use Amazon [S3][aws-s3] and [CloudFront][aws-cloudfront] for our deployments.
-[AWS][aws] is among the best options to serve a serious production quality application.
+[AWS][aws] is among the best options to serve a serious production application.
 It's particularly suited to static frontends for two reasons:  it's cheap, and for most purposes it's infinitely scalable.
 While it is a slightly more complex setup than many frontend developers may be comfortable with, the effort is well worth it.
 A working